sans-sehgal/Transaction-Services/README.md

 - **Integration Tests**: Integration tests verify the interaction between different components of the application, including controllers, service layers, and data access layers.
 Our `TransactionServiceApplicationTests` class performs integration testing by using Spring's `MockMvc` to simulate HTTP requests and verify responses.

-- **Endpoint Testing**: These tests specifically target the API endpoints to ensure that they return the expected responses for various scenarios.
+- **Endpoint Testing**: These tests specifically target the API endpoints to ensure they return the expected responses for various scenarios.
 For instance, in the `TransactionServiceApplicationTests`, we test the `/load` and `/authorization` endpoints to validate their behavior under different conditions.

 We primarily utilize the following libraries for testing: